Ben Brading 5 min read

 • Site-by-site comparison – Compare the energy consumption of different properties in your portfolio to identify anomalies and energy-saving opportunities.

-• Year-by-year comparison – Compare a site’s energy consumption against previous years to measure the impact of energy-saving initiatives.
+• Year-by-year comparison – Compare a site’s energy consumption with previous years to measure the impact of energy-saving initiatives.

-• Energy intensity ratios – Measures business-specific energy intensity ratios, such as consumption per unit of production or per customer served, to provide enhanced site-by-site or year-by-year comparisons.
+• Energy intensity ratios – Measure business-specific energy intensity ratios, such as consumption per unit of production, to provide enhanced site-by-site or year-by-year comparisons.

 • Industry benchmarks – Compare your consumption against industry-standard benchmarks.